A word cloud constructed entirely from the testimony of a Guantanamo Bay prison camp detainee…

 To refresh your memory: In the days before The Terrorists, and the bird flu – but after the Soviet evil empire – we lived day and night with the imminent threat that computer clocks would automatically reset themselves to the Year Zero at the stroke of midnight Jan.
 1, 2000 A.D.
 If we failed in this task, banks would implode, planes would fall out the sky, and Tetris would fail to work properly.
 The next millenium would begin in a Age Of Darkness.
 Oh, our hubris!
 We had dared make machines in the likeness of our own mind, and one absurd oversight would lay low man and machine alike, for a long, long time.
 Or is that lie low?
 It’s lay low, I think.
 Anyway, you know what I’m getting at.
 To avert the disaster, billions of dollars were exchanged among big companies and many computer experts were interviewed on television.

-Max had been a writer of spec motion picture photoplays and believed that was where his future career lay.
+Max had been devoting himself to writing spec screenplays and believed that was where his future career lay.
 But year after thrilling year of sitting on executive couches hearing bulemic business majors say “We loved it.
 But it’s not for us.
 What else do you have?” was losing its luster.
 Amid the Y2K ruckus, he wondered what the threat of a national zombie disaster might look like.
 With Vulcan-proof logic, he created a flawless handbook for survival in that emergency.

 The book was a labor of love and, as labors of love will, went into a drawer and bided its time.
 In the meantime, Max was a staff writer on Saturday Night Live for a couple seasons, but still wasn’t having great success with his original longer-form material.